-10. On September 23, 2009, the same day that Petitioner requested a due-process hearing, Petitioner's parent signed a request for an individual educational evaluation (IEE) and a consent for Respondent to conduct that assessment.
-The greater weight of the evidence indicates that this was the first time Petitioner's parent requested an IEE.
+14. On September 23, 2009, the same day that Petitioner requested a due-process hearing, Petitioner' parent signed a request for an IEE and a consent for the evaluation.
+The greater weight of the evidence indicates that this was the first time Petitioner's parent requested an IEE and placement in the ESE program.